LUH-AI/automl_repo_template/README.md

 ## TODO List
 * Add more options to `cookiecutter.json`:
   * actions to post_gen_project.py to remove unnecessary packages - comment TE: do we install unncessary packages?
 Shouldn't this be handled in the requirements?
-* Edit template documentation (remove most of it, probably)
 * Complete rsync section in PC2 readme - and test beforehand!
 * add pyexperimenter once Lukas is done with the update